Okunev culture: Related cultures

 The connections between the Afanasiev and Okunev cultures are rather difficult to trace.
-The period of their interaction lasted only about a hundred years, in some territories coexistence is noted.
+The period of their interaction lasted only about a hundred years, but in some territories coexistence is noted.
 Archaeologists have identified many complexes containing signs of both Okunev and Afanasevo origins.
-However, almost no genetic traces of Afanasevtsy in the Okunev genotype have been found, meaning Afanasiev population was displaced by the alien Okunevtsy.
+However, almost no genetic traces of Afanasevtsy have been found in the Okunev genotype, meaning Afanasiev population was displaced by the alien Okunevtsy.

-The similarity between some of the objects from the Okunev burial grounds and objects found in sites in the vicinity of the middle Ob River and the Lake Baikal region indicates that the bearers of the Okunev culture came to southern Siberia from the northern taiga regions.
-While preceding the Afanasevo culture is considered Indo-European, the Okunev culture is generally regarded as an extension of the local non-Indo-European forest culture into the region.
+The similarity between some of the objects from the Okunev burial grounds and objects in the vicinity of the middle Ob River and the Lake Baikal region indicates that the bearers of the Okunev culture came to southern Siberia from the northern taiga regions.
+While the preceding Afanasevo culture is considered Indo-European, the Okunev culture is generally regarded as an extension of the local non-Indo-European forest culture into the region.